braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 {: .reset-td-br-1 .reset-td-br-2}

 {% alert important %}
-These Global Subscription States are different from [subscription groups](#subscription-groups), which act as filters that can further narrow your audience from the Global Subscription States.
+These global subscription states are different from [subscription groups](#subscription-groups), which act as filters that can further narrow your audience from the global subscription states.
 {% endalert %}

 ## Changing subscriptions {#changing-subscriptions}